Skip to content

 You can read Psalm 27 once or twice a day.

-In addition, it is recommended to read 3 Psalms every day.
+In addition, you can read 3 Psalms every day.
 If you start doing that on the first day of Elul and you do it all days then you will end up on Sukkot where the judgement of the water is given. ( See diagram at the bottom of the article)

 Let us look back at the text of the Mishna for a moment: